TechMindsYT/pihpsdrmods/README.md

 # pihpsdrmods

-This script is for installing PiHPsdr onto a RPi4 using a Radioberry.
+This script is for installing PiHPsdr onto a RPi4 RPi5.

 This first script (pihpsdr_install.sh) specifically changes the screen resolution to 1366 x 768 with NO SOAPY support.